scottpersinger/M5/docs/tutorial/index.md

 Each link points to the same page, the 'details' div.
 But when you click the city, the details page shows a description specific to each city.

+Scroll down to the Javascript block at the bottom of app.m5.html and you will see a _mousedown_ event handler added to _li_ elements in the cities list.

-This stuff works by virtue of a "page event".
-Scroll down to the Javascript block at the bottom of app.html which looks like this:
+This stuff works by virtue of a "page event".  which looks like this:

         $('#details').bind('pageAnimationStart', function() {
           var tappedElt = $(this).data('referrer');